cryptocopycats/kittyverse/API.md

 ### Getting Colors for Body, Eyes, ...

 Use `GET /colors/body|eyes|secondary|tertiary`,
-to get a list of all hexadecimal r/g/b color codes for the body (Base Color), eyes (Eye Color), secondary (Highlight Color), tertiary (Accent Color) cattributes.
+to get a list of all hexadecimal r(ed)/g(gree)/b(lue) color codes for the body, eyes, secondary and tertiary color cattributes - known in the official kitties profile pages as base color, eye color, highlight color and accent color.

 ```ruby